-In Banking Transaction you can complete several processes including Record Manual Checks that are not being processed through payables, Pay those transactions that are being processed through payables, Print Checks, and complete the Make Deposit process which will allow you to select those receipts in Receipt Management you have issued together and make the deposit entry to the bank for the group of receipts that match each deposit.
+In Banking Transaction you can complete several processes including recording payments that are not being processed through payables, Print Checks, and complete the Make Deposit process which will allow you to select those receipts in Receipt Management you have issued together and make the deposit entry to the bank for the group of receipts that match each deposit.

 The pencil icon under the Actions column for each of the entries can be used to reopen each screen and this allows us to view, edit (as long as the entry is not finalized), or use the Other Actions menu (within each screen) to print the journal entry, void, or use the other menu options that are available after an entry is finalized.